siriusctrl/UniPublic/CS/week2.md

      1. Control Connection
         - for sending control information, such as user identification, password, command, etc.
+        - The command are transfer over control connection in <u>7-bit ASCII format</u>, each command consists of 4 uppercase ASCII characters.
+The replies are <u>three-digit numbers</u>.
+          - 7-bit ASCII is good enough for human to understand the commands.

-     2. Data Connection
+     2. Data Connection (**Non-persistent connection**)
-        - for file transformation
+        - For file transformation
+        - After <u>exactly one file</u> has sent over the data connection, the data connection will be closed.

    - Procedures